UNINETTSigma2/documentation/getting_started/ssh.md

 ### Copy public key to server

-In order to use your key pair to login to the remote server, you first need to securely copy the desired *public key* to the machine with ``ssh-copy-id``.
+In order to use your key pair to log in to the remote server, you first need to securely copy the desired *public key* to the machine with ``ssh-copy-id``.
 The script will also add the key to the ``~/.ssh/authorized_keys`` file on the server.
 You will be prompted to enter your *password* (not the *passphrase*